Application Acceptance Resumes | Paycheck Protection Program

 What are the loan term, interest rate, and fees?

-The maximum term is 2 years with a maximum interest rate of 1 percent.
-First payment is deferred for 6 months, 100% guarantee by SBA, no collateral, no personal guarantees.
+The maximum term is 5 years (for loans approved by SBA on or after June 5, 2020, based on the date SBA assigns a loan number) with a maximum interest rate of 1 percent.
+First payment is deferred to the date that SBA remits the borrower's loan forgiveness amount to the lender (or, if the borrower does not apply for loan forgiveness, 10 months after the end of the borrower’s loan forgiveness covered period), 100% guarantee by SBA, no collateral, no personal guarantees.
 No borrower or lender fees payable to SBA.

 How is the forgiveness amount calculated?

-Forgiveness on a covered loan is equal to the sum of the following payroll costs incurred during the covered 8 week period compared to the previous year or time period, proportionate to maintaining employees and wages (excluding compensation over $100,000):
+Forgiveness on a covered loan is equal to the sum of the following payroll costs incurred during the covered 24-week period (or through December 31, 2020, whichever comes first) compared to the previous year or time period, proportionate to maintaining employees and wages (excluding compensation over $100,000):

 Payroll costs plus any payment of interest on any covered mortgage obligation (not including any prepayment or payment of principal on a covered mortgage obligation) plus any payment on any covered rent obligation plus and any covered utility payment.